-This year Rotary Camp is celebrating its 100th camping season!
+This year Rotary Camp is celebrating its 100th year!
 Since 1924, we have provided recreational opportunities for individuals with special needs and respite for families.
 At Rotary Camp, we strive to meet the individual needs of each of our campers.
 Communication with you is critical to that success.
 Please make sure your camper's information is current.
 If you have additional information to share, please contact us prior to the start of your camper's experience.
 We also want to communicate with you.
 This guide is the first step, and shares policies, procedures, and useful information to help you and your camper prepare for their summer experience.
 There are some updates to this year's guide.
 Please review it thoroughly.

-If you have any questions do not hesitate to reach out to me directly at 330.926.4952 or danr@akronymca.orq.
+If you have any questions do not hesitate to reach out to me directly at 330.644.4512 or mellac@akronymca.org

 I look forward to seeing you at camp!